harshvardhankaushik7755/pythontrailcontinues/README.md

 # pythontrailcontinues
 # I am learning basic python and skills.
-# By following the 10hr coursecreated by CodeWithHarry.
+# By following the 10hr course created by CodeWithHarry.
+# Till now I have covered variables, datatypes, data structures like list and tuple.